vikasnataraja/vikasnataraja.github.io/_posts/2021-04-29-Fantasy-Premier-League-AI.md

 </figure>
 <br/>

 Either way, my initial approach will likely comprise of EDA (Exploratory Data Analysis) and this will easily take a few weeks due to the sheer amount of data - 4 seasons of data for over 500 unique players over a combined 150 gameweeks.
+It is also very likely that I will have to develop some more statistical metrics like points per million which tells us if a player is worth the money.
+Another stat could be xG (Expected Goals) which takes into account thousands of shots from a position to quantify the chance of a shot from a particular angle after a certain passage of play becoming a goal.
 This definitely seems like a slightly long project and my aim is have a model ready by the start of the 2021-22 season in August.
 Follow this blog for updates as I work on it over the summer -  I will use [this tag](https://vikasnataraja.github.io/tags#fpl) for this line of work.
 I'm pumped to be able to combine 2 of my favorite things - football and AI!

 Cover Image Credit: [Vienna Reyes via Unsplash](https://unsplash.com/@viennachanges)